openlilylib/stylesheets/documentation/stylesheets.md

 ```{.lilypond include=span-basic-with-context-item.ly}
 ```
 \lilypondfile{span-basic-with-context-item.ly}

+A number of *known* attributes is available to trigger additional elements like footnotes etc.  These are explained in later sections.

 Additional custom attributes are allowed even when they don't have any immediate effect from within the \ollPackage{span} module.
 However, they are carried along